Home

 Raffaella has published more than 80 papers and was awarded the IEEE J-STARS Best Paper Award 2013 for her research on statistical analysis of SAR data.

-Mr Ferdinand Peters
+Ferdinand Peters

-Mr Ferdinand Peters
+Ferdinand Peters

 I am Ferdinand Peters Naval Systems Architect at the Defence Material Organisation.
 I am responsible for the integration of unmanned (aerial) systems on the Royal Netherlands navy feet.
 I am working on different projects in which the ships are adapted to accommodate the different unmanned systems and in which the unmanned systems are incorporated in the design from the start.
 Moreover, I am involved in the Nederdrone Program in which an organic aerial systems is designed specifically for maritime operations.

-Rear Admiral (UH) Krzysztof Jaworski
+Rear Admiral Krzysztof Jaworski

-Commander, Maritime Component Command, Polish Navy
+Commander, Polish Navy

-Rear Admiral (UH) Krzysztof Jaworski
+Rear Admiral Krzysztof Jaworski

 Rear Admiral (OF-7) Krzysztof ‘Kris’ Jaworski was born in 1966, and is a 1990 graduate of the Polish Naval Academy with the Master of Navigation and Naval Armament.
 Additionally, he holds master’s degree in National Resource Strategy from the National Defense University in Washington, DC (2015).
 Moreover, RADM Jaworski graduated from the Naval War College in Newport, RI in 1998.
 He has had multiple command and staff positions throughout the last 28 years.